Muhammad-Abdelsattar/Arabic-Diacritizer/README.md

 This project's architecture and training methodologies have been greatly inspired by the work of the open-source Arabic NLP community.

-A special acknowledgement and thanks goes to the **[Hareef](https://github.com/mush42/hareef)** repository.
+> A special acknowledgement and thanks goes to the **[Hareef](https://github.com/mush42/hareef)** repository.
 Studying its `hareef/sarf` model was an invaluable learning experience.
 Specifically, the innovative idea of training with partially diacritized inputs (what we call a "hint-based" mechanism) was a direct inspiration for some of the advanced models in this project.
 This technique has proven to be highly effective for improving the model's robustness and contextual understanding.

+> The [Sadeed Benchmark](https://huggingface.co/datasets/Misraj/SadeedDiac-25) for the evaluation benchmark.

 ---